k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: Giant race using a club damage bonus was applied to every weapon
 - Fix: armor losing fooproofing via a monsters 'destroy armor' spell was not updated in perm_invent (curses)
+- Fix: grammar when welcoming the player back to a saved game